-Costs (in Swedish kronor) are for one adult and are correct at the time of publication.
+Costs (in Swedish kronor) are for one adult (aged 16+) and are correct at the time of publication.

 The million-dollar question: is it worth buying?

-If you’re only visiting for a short time and want to squeeze in lots of paid-for tours and activities, the Stockholm Pass is definitely worth buying (get it here).
-Armed with a pass, you can also avoid queuing for tickets at each attraction – though that’s rarely a problem.
+If you have a few museums, galleries and attractions on your radar then the Stockholm Pass is definitely worth buying (get it here) and could save you money.
+Armed with a pass, you can also avoid queuing for tickets at each attraction.

-However, if you just want to check out a couple of Stockholm’s big attractions, but will spend most of your time wandering around, eating, drinking, shopping, and generally getting a feel for the city, you’re not going to save cash by buying the Stockholm Pass.
+On the other hand, if you only want to check out a couple of Stockholm’s big attractions, but will spend most of your time wandering around, eating, drinking, shopping, and generally getting a feel for the city, you might not save as much with the Stockholm Pass.

 Three days in Stockholm: would you save cash?